 "The Registration Board, therefore, issues to the public the first Annual Register of Trained Nurses as the commencement only of a system which it believes will in the future be fraught with great advantages both to the sick and to the medical profession, as well as to nurses themselves.

-"The Register tacitly asserts two great principles:- "1.
-That the public should be protected from terming themignorant and untrustworthy women terming themselves Trained Nurses.
+as to nurses themselves.
+"The Register tacitly asserts two great principles :--- ciples :--"1.
+That the public should be protected from ignorant and untrustworthy women terming themselves Trained Nurses.

 "2.
-That the control of the nursing profession

-should be vested solely in professional hands.
+That the control of the nursing profession should be vested solely in professional hands.